Supergirl (1984 film): Broadcast television version

 The American theatrical cut for Supergirl ran at 105 minutes.
 Supergirl originally ran at 124 minutes in its European version.
 When it aired on network television in 1987, ABC added numerous scenes from the International theatrical version as well as sequences not contained in any other edit.
-Shown in a two-hour slot, this 92-minute version was essentially a cut-down version of the "Director's Cut", otherwise resembling the U.S. edit, with "offensive" dialogue dubbed over for TV.
+Shown in a two-hour slot, this 92-minute version was essentially a cut-down version of the Director's Cut, otherwise resembling the U.S. edit, with "offensive" dialogue dubbed over for TV.
 This same 92-minute version was also seen in syndication on most stations (as well as superstations such as TBS and WGN) by Viacom.

 Some broadcast television versions have a scene not seen in either laserdisc edition: After Selena's defeat, Nigel is standing on the street.
 He bends over to pick up the Coffer of Shadows, now restored to its original, small size and decides to keep it as a memento.
 In another broadcast-only scene, after Supergirl flies off to return to Argo City, Ethan gets into his truck.
 He then stops to say goodbye to Lucy and Jimmy.
-Both scenes can be found in the director's cut.
+Both scenes can be found in the Director's Cut.

-As aforementioned, the full longer version has never been broadcast on U.S. network television.
+As mentioned, the full longer version has never been broadcast on U.S. network television.